Enable flow monitoring from unmanaged interfaces

 - Select the speed type from the list.

 - Click Submit.
 The interface is added to SolarWinds NPM and can be viewed on the Node Management page.

-After the unmanageable interface is configured, it looks like any standard interface in SolarWinds NPM, and SolarWinds NTA can recognize the interface.
-Now SolarWinds NTA can manage the unmanageable interface the same as a manageable interface and does one of the following:
+After the unmanaged interface is configured, it looks like any standard interface in SolarWinds NPM, and SolarWinds NTA can recognize the interface.
+Now SolarWinds NTA can manage the unmanaged interface the same as a managed interface and does one of the following:

-Unmanageable interfaces do not have information about interface utilization, because SolarWinds NPM does not poll them.
-SolarWinds NTA cannot show these interfaces in the Top XX NetFlow Sources by % Utilization resource.
+Unmanaged interfaces do not have information about interface utilization, because SolarWinds NPM does not poll them.
+SolarWinds NTA cannot show these interfaces in the Top XX NetFlow Sources by % Utilization widget.
 These interfaces do not trigger NetFlow alerts based on utilization for the same reason.